openfl/OpenFLDevelopersGuide/working-with-sound/working-with-dynamically-generated-audio.md

 # Working with dynamically generated audio {#working-with-dynamically-generated-audio}

-Flash Player 10 and later, Adobe AIR 1.5 and later
+OpenFL 10 and later, Adobe AIR 1.5 and later

-**_Note:_ **_The ability to dynamically generate audio is available starting with Flash Player 10 and Adobe AIR 1.5._
+**_Note:_ **_The ability to dynamically generate audio is available starting with OpenFL 10 and Adobe AIR 1.5._

 Instead of loading or streaming an existing sound, you can generate audio data dynamically.
 You can generate audio data when you assign an event listener for the sampleData event of a Sound object.
 (The sampleData event is defined in the SampleDataEvent class in the flash.events package.)
 In this environment, the Sound object doesn’t load sound data from a file.
 Instead, it acts as a socket for sound data that is being streamed to it through the use of the function you assign to this event.